Human trafficking in Egypt: Institutional framework

 NCW also Implemented the Convention on the Elimination of all forms of discrimination against women (CEDAW) This is a specialist unit which fights against trafficking and carries out follow up studies and reports on trafficking of girls and women.
 In April 2009, NCW issued a report on violence against women in Egypt, which recognized "seasonal" or "temporary" marriage as a possible form of human trafficking and suggested that decision makers determine whether it should be considered as human trafficking.

-In 2016, the Government implemented a 2016–2021 plan to fight and prevent trafficking.
+In 2016, the Government implemented a 2016-2021 plan to fight and prevent trafficking.
 This was approved by the prime minister however there were little means and resources allocated towards its implementation.
 In 2016 the national anti trafficking committee and the national committee merged aiming to prevent illegal migration, the government also launched 90 anti-trafficking campaigns.
 In June 2016, the government ran conferences about migration, smuggling, and human trafficking issues affecting Africa and Europe.
 Surprise inspections were carried out by the Ministry of Manpower particularly at work sites for foreign workers, though the ministry did not report potential trafficking victims.

-Prosecution
+Prosecution (2010)

-Egypt's parliament has passed legislation criminalizing all forms of human trafficking and prescribing penalties from three to 15 years' imprisonment – and up to life imprisonment if aggravating circumstances are present – with fines ranging from $9,000 to $36,000 for offenses.
+Egypt's parliament has passed legislation criminalizing all forms of human trafficking and prescribing penalties from three to 15 years' imprisonment and up to life imprisonment if aggravating circumstances are present.
+Fines range from $9,000 to $36,000 for offenses.
 Amendments to the Child Law (No. 126 of 2008) include provisions prohibiting the trafficking of children for commercial sexual exploitation and forced labor.
 These amendments prescribe sentences of at least five years' imprisonment.

-Protection
+Protection (2010)

-According to the U.S. government, Egyptian officials did not employ formal procedures to identify victims of trafficking and refer them to providers of care; as a result, trafficking victims, including many street children and women arrested for prostitution, were often treated as criminals rather than victims.
-Some children may be sent to juvenile detention centers, which are in bad condition.
+According to the U.S. government, Egyptian officials did not employ formal procedures to identify victims of trafficking and refer them to providers of care; as a result, trafficking victims - including many street children and women arrested for prostitution - were often treated as criminals rather than victims.
+Some children may be sent to juvenile detention centers, which are usually in poor conditions.
 Others may be subject to incarceration with adults, despite the Child Law which prohibits this practice.

-Border security personnel in the Sinai continued efforts to interdict undocumented imagrints, occasionally killing some of them, while showing no evidence of efforts to identify possible trafficking victims among this vulnerable population.
+Border security personnel in the Sinai continued efforts to interdict undocumented immigrants, occasionally killing some of them, while showing no evidence of efforts to identify possible trafficking victims among this vulnerable population.
 As of 2009, the Ministry of Social Solidarity operated 19 drop-in centers for street children, women, and the disabled that may have provided care to trafficking victims.

 The NCCM operates a 24-hour hotline to respond to complaints of child abuse.
 Specialized care for adults or foreign victims was not provided as of 2009.
 In prisons or detention centers, law enforcement officers may have further mistreated these victims through verbal, physical, and sexual abuse.
 Foreign victims are not offered legal alternatives to removal to countries in which they may face hardship or retribution.
 The government does not actively encourage victims to assist in investigations against their traffickers.